Dualego00/Dualego00.github.io/_pages/cv.md

   * Participated in the development and review of the Lip-Sync Enhancement Module, which integrates audio-temporal features and 3D representations to improve sync precision
   * Actively involved in technical discussions and rebuttal preparation, focusing on highlighting contributions and addressing reviewer feedback

-* EmoSpeaker: Emotion-Controlled Talking Face Generation (Co-author, Under Review at IEEE TMM)
+* EmoSpeaker: Emotion-Controlled Talking Face Generation (Co-author, Accepted at IEEE TMM)
   * Assisted in a one-shot framework capable of fine-grained emotional control and precise lip synchronization
   * Contributed to the design of an audio decoupling mechanism guided by facial attributes
   * Actively involved in paper revision and rebuttal writing, focusing on technical clarity, reviewer responses, and refinement of contributions